Frequently Asked Questions

 How were the first RTM directors chosen?

-The first directors of the RTM Company are the volunteer founders who initiated the RTM process.
-As there are no established procedures involving and agreed to by all leaseholders to elect a Board, the initial Board members have volunteered to establish the RTM Company and initiate the process of acquiring members.
+The first directors of the RTM company are the volunteer founders who initiated the RTM process.
+As there are no established procedures at this stage to elect a board of directors democratically, the initial directors have volunteered to establish the RTM company and initiate the process of acquiring members.

 Until the successful RTM process has been completed, the directors’ role is to coordinate the campaign to acquire fellow owners’ support.
 Once RTM is completed, the intention is that the Board will transition to an elected, representative governing body.